 - Apply for forgiveness

-According to the US Department of Education, as of March 2019 there were only 86,006 total applications for the program.
+According to the U.S. Department of Education, as of March 2019 there were only 86,006 total applications for the program.
 A small 1% of applicants have been approved so far.
 It’s this 1% number that is leading people to believe that the program is a myth, or impossible to qualify for.
-56,353 individuals have been denied for not meeting the requirements 18,785 were denied for missing information, such as a missing social security identifier.
+As of March 2019, 56,353 individuals have been denied for not meeting the requirements and 18,785 were denied for missing information, such as a missing social security identifier.

 So… why are so many people being denied?
-I’ve heard lots and lots of theories.
-It all comes down to the program starting in 2007, and the requirements on loan types and repayment methods.
+I’ve heard lots of theories.
+One idea is that there has been a lack of clarity and information.
 When the program was created there was a lack of clear repayment details provided to borrowers.
-There was also a lack of direction for loan services and lenders.
+There was also a lack of direction for loan servicers and lenders.
 It took a little while for people to get on the right track.
 Now that the word is out on the street, we should see a rise in the numbers of loans forgiven.
 Fingers crossed it can bring relief to lots of worthy folks!

 The Federal Student Loan Forgiveness is completely taxable!

 Confused?
 The programs sound an awful lot alike!
-For the most part they are, but there are a couple major differences.
-The first being that the repayments required are longer.
+For the most part they are, but there are a couple of major differences.
+The first difference is that you are required to make payments for a longer period of time.
 In this program it’s 20-25 years compared to the 10 years for the PSLF program.
 The second difference is that the balance forgiven at the end of the program is completely ...TAXABLE.
 Yep.. you read that right.
-Not only do you pay longer, but the total balance due is going to be taxed as income.
+Not only do you pay longer, but the loan amount that is forgiven is going to be taxed as income.

 If you are relying on this program, you have a bit of planning to do.
 Right out of college your starting salary may not be a rainmaker.
 However, most people are lucky enough to earn more as time passes and more experience is gathered.
 Think about how much your income will be 20 years from now.
-What would tax look like on a balance of $30,000 to $300,000?
+What would tax look like on a balance of $30,000 to $300,000 taxed at the marginal rate you will have when you are earning more twenty years from now?
 Shocking and a bit depressing?

-Planning ahead with your student loans will pay off in the end
+Planning ahead with your finances and student loans will pay off in the end

 Planning ahead with your loans in mind will pay off in the end.
-While you are in repayment it is important to manage your income to maintain status in one of the required Income Based Repayment options.
+While you are repaying your loans it is important to manage your income to maintain status in one of the required Income Based Repayment options.
 This might mean deferring as much income as possible into your employer’s retirement plan.
-If you know that you will not qualify for the Public Service program, you want to start saving for the taxes due.
+If you know that you will not qualify for the Public Service Loan Forgiveness program, you'll want to start saving for the taxes due.
 Saving for the hefty taxes upfront will help minimize the heartache down the road.

 Evaluate the effect filing your taxes has on your student loan repayment

 The example above shows how a single borrower’s monthly loan payments might change due to the change in tax filing status.
-She will go from paying $547 a month as a single person, to $1,441 a month by filing Married Filing Joint.
-If they filed Married filing Separate, it could save $731 a month or $8,772 a year.
-I would refer this couple to their tax planner for a comparison in the taxes paid.
+She will go from paying $547 a month as a single person, to $1,441 a month by filing Married Filing Jointly.
+If they filed Married filing Separately, it could save $731 a month or $8,772 a year.
+I would refer this couple to their tax planner for a comparison of the taxes paid.